New U of A study shows heart-brain connection in KBG syndrome

 Voronova points out that the study is an example of the interdisciplinary cooperation needed for tackling complex health issues like KBG syndrome, which affects multiple body systems.

 Voronova, who is a member of the Women and Children’s Health Research Institute and the Neuroscience and Mental Health Institute, also emphasized the importance of the Vizgen Merscope (MERFISH) platform in achieving these results.
-“I firmly believe that the success of this research discovery and publication was in large part due to the experiments enabled by the single-cell spatial transcriptomics platform (MERFISH) that the U of A obtained through philanthropic efforts,” she says.
+“The success of this research and publication was in large part enabled by the single-cell spatial transcriptomics platform (MERFISH) that the U of A obtained through philanthropic efforts,” she says.
 “I would also like to highlight this project was completely driven by our extremely talented first author and PhD student Yana Kibalnyk.”

 Advancing knowledge and treatment